hhvu0102/unix_basic/lecture.md

 Modified and compiled by Ha Vu (Tuteja Lab).**

 ## Outline
-0. Some installations
+0. Before you begin
 1. Introduction to UNIX
 2. Basic essential programs
 3. Examining files on the command line
 4. Conclusion

-## Some installations
-### Connect to VPN

-*Make sure you have access to either Putty, or Terminal.
-If you don't, tell us!**

 ## Before we begin
+**Make sure you have completed the software installation we covered in Week 12** in the following link https://github.com/hhvu0102/unix_basic/blob/main/installation.md.
+You won't be able to complete work in Week 14 and 15 without this step.

 **Please take notes of the commands!** Suggested format:
 | Command | What it does | Example |
 |:-:|:-:|:-:|